 What to do in Seoul – know Gangnam beyond Gangnam Style

 You cannot visit the neighborhood Gangnam and miss the famous statue of the singer/rapper Psy, who consecrated the classic Gangnam Style and put the k-pop in the ears of the West.
-While you are there, take the opportunity to visit the Starfield Library - a unique public library full of book towers, work areas for people and even an escalator - inside the COEX mall (a good place to shop, if you're interested).
+While you are there, take the opportunity to visit the Starfield Library – a unique public library full of book towers, work areas for people, and even an escalator – inside the COEX mall (a good place to shop, if you’re interested).

 What to do in Seoul – go shopping in Myeongdong

 When it comes to spending your wons, head over to Myeongdong and blow them at the endless shops there.
-You will find numerous brands of cosmetics, sporting goods stores, footwear and clothing, and you will often see repeat shops such as Missha, Laneige, Tony Moly and Etude House, that dominate the beauty scene.
+You will find numerous brands of cosmetics, sporting goods stores, footwear, and clothing, and you will often see repeat shops such as Missha, Laneige, Tony Moly, and Etude House, that dominate the beauty scene.
 It is also common to win gifts when you spend certain values, so take the time to enjoy it.

 What to do in Seoul – slow down in a teahouse

 Between shopping and sightseeing, take some time off and visit a classic Korean teahouse.
-In the Insadong area (a very popular area full of traditional Korean arts, crafts and restaurants) you will find several places to enjoy some tea.
+In the Insadong area (a very popular area full of traditional Korean arts, crafts, and restaurants) you will find several places to enjoy some tea.
 We went to 47th street, which has a very traditional style, where you can drink tea sitting on the floor.

 Enjoy: if you are in Insadong and get hungry, visit the Buk-chon son madu restaurant, which means hand-made dumplings.
-It is not anything fancy, it's actually opposite of chic, but it's authentic and all meals are fresh, made right in front of you.
+It is not anything fancy, it’s actually the opposite of chic, but it’s authentic and all meals are fresh, made right in front of you.

 What to do in Seoul – see the future at Dongdaemun Design Plaza (DDP)

-Bringing a futuristic design to Seoul, Dongdaemun Design Plaza (DDP) offers a stunning architecture.
+Bringing a futuristic design to Seoul, Dongdaemun Design Plaza (DDP) offers stunning architecture.
 The entire building is lined with aluminum plaques, looking like a gigantic abandoned spaceship.
-It is worth visiting during the day and at night to see how the light impacts the look; and there you will find shops, museum and art galleries.
+It is worth visiting during the day and at night to see how the light impacts the look; and there you will find shops, museums, and art galleries.

 What to eat in Seoul – Try Korean BBQ

 When visiting Seoul, one of the things you need to do is try out the famous Korean BBQ.
-Along with succulent cuts of beef and pork, it comes with kimchi (chard or cabbage that undergoes a fermentation process along with other vegetables and has a slightly spicy flavor), salads and lettuce leaf’s.
+Along with succulent cuts of beef and pork, it comes with kimchi (chard or cabbage that undergoes a fermentation process along with other vegetables and has a slightly spicy flavor), salads, and lettuce leaves.
 (The correct way to eat is to put the grilled meat inside the lettuce, roll as a package and then eat).
 To savor the dish, I recommend Wangbijib restaurant, in Myeongdong, where the staff prepares the barbecue for you, who will only have to worry about tasting.

 What to eat in Seoul – treat yourself to samgyetang, ginseng chicken soup

-Ginseng is a very popular plant in South Korea because of its medicinal properties, and in Seoul you can buy it in street stalls, subway stations and shopping malls.
-Koreans believe that samgyetang - the ginseng chicken soup - avoids diseases, being ginseng one of the reasons.
+Ginseng is a very popular plant in South Korea because of its medicinal properties, and in Seoul, you can buy it in street stalls, subway stations, and shopping malls.
+Koreans believe that samgyetang – the ginseng chicken soup – avoids diseases, being ginseng one of the reasons.
 It is a popular meal to keep warm during the winter and to replenish lost body fluids in the summer.
 To try the delicacy, you can go to Korea Samgyetang, known as the oldest restaurant in Seoul to offer the dish, and Tosokchon, which bears the reputation of being the best to offer the food.

 Not to miss: when going to any restaurant in Seoul, make sure to try South Korea’s distilled drink – soju – which is sold in 360 ml bottles and drank in shot glasses.